Yasmani Grandal: 2012

 On December 17, 2011, the Reds traded Grandal, Edinson Vólquez, Yonder Alonso, and Brad Boxberger to the San Diego Padres for Mat Latos.
 Grandal was the third catcher on the Padres' 40-man roster at the time, behind Nick Hundley and John Baker on the depth chart.

 He started the 2012 season with the Triple-A Tucson Padres.
 According to MLB.com, he was the Padres' third-ranked prospect and the fifth-best catching prospect in MLB.
 After batting .317 with a .421 OBP and four home runs, 23 RBIs in 120 at-bats, Grandal was promoted to San Diego as they needed another batter on the bench.
 He made his major league debut on June 2, 2012, entering as a defensive replacement and flying out in his only at-bat against the Arizona Diamondbacks.
 He was reassigned to Tucson the next day and was selected to appear in the 2012 All-Star Futures Game.

 In his first major-league start, just hours after being recalled from Tucson on June 30, 2012, Grandal became the first player in MLB history to homer from both sides of the plate for his first career hits in the same game (against Colorado Rockies pitchers Christian Friedrich and Jeremy Guthrie).
-He was also the second Padre to have a pair of round-trippers in his first career start since Keith Lockhart achieved it in 1994, and the fourth in team history to do it from each side of the plate in a single contest.
+He was also the second Padre to have a pair of home runs in his first career start since Keith Lockhart accomplished the feat in 1994, and the fourth in team history to do it from each side of the plate in a single contest.
 He later became the seventh player to hit three home runs for his first three hits in the majors since 1900.
 On July 4, he hit a two-run pinch hit homer for his fourth homer in his first six hits.
 Grandal finished the year hitting .297/.394/.469 with 8 home runs and 36 RBI in 60 games, 52 of them starts.

 On November 7, 2012, MLB suspended Grandal for 50 games for testing positive for having a high testosterone level.
 He did not appeal the suspension and served his suspension at the beginning of the 2013 season.
 In a January 2013 report, he, along with several other Major League Baseball players, was linked to Biogenesis of America, a clinic that allegedly produced performance-enhancing drugs.